 The landscapes are unspoiled, its prehistoric civilisations preserved still being uncovered, and its modern-day inhabitants are a testament to the resourcefulness of their ancestors as they brave the elements and the isolation.

 It’s not hard at all to feel so far removed from Scotland’s very early beginnings.

 Things to Know About Orkney Island, Scotland:

 Orkney is a year-round adventure sports haven, attracting windsurfers, cyclist, sea kayakers, and sailors, rock climbing, fishing and diving enthusiasts.
 For further information on how to plan your trip check out www.VisitOrkney.Com.

 You can arrive here by sea or by air.
 Flybe and British Airways have regular flights to the Mainland Island, just one hour from Edinburgh as well as direct flights from Inverness, Aberdeen, Glasgow and London.

 An Internal Orkney Isles small plane and ferry network connect the islands.
-Check here for Orkney Ferries timetable routes and on Logan Air for the small plane connections and tours.
+Check for ferries between Scotland mainland and Orkney as well as ferries within Orkney and routes, alongside Logan Air for the small plane connections and tours.

-In Kirkwall on the Mainland I stayed at the West End Hotel on Main Street – slightly old fashioned but with a big heart.
-There’s 24-hour front desk, a restaurant and the owners are always on call to help you with whatever you need.
-It’s conveniently situated right in the centre of town, just a five minute walk to St.Magnus Cathedral.
+In Kirkwall on the Mainland, I stayed at the West End Hotel on Main Street – slightly old fashioned but with a big heart.
+There is a 24-hour front desk, a restaurant and the owners are always on call to help you with whatever you need.
+It’s conveniently situated right in the centre of town, just a five-minute walk to St.Magnus Cathedral.